devopness/devopness/docs/applications/deploy-application-using-incoming-hook.md

 1. Click `DETAILS` on the application you triggered the pipeline
 1. On the upper-right corner click `DEPLOYMENTS`
 1. Click `LOGS` on the action triggered by incoming hook
-    > In `START TIME` column, the name of the subject, user or incoming hook, that triggered the action will be visible, e.g: CI/CD pipeline triggered
+    > In `START TIME` column, the name of the subject, user or incoming hook, that triggered the action will be visible, e.g: run pipeline 'deploy' on application 'website' using main branch